 Vision services provide children who are blind or visually impaired with the concepts, skills and techniques needed to establish and maintain orientation (understanding one's position) within an environment and mobility (move through any environement) independently, safely and efficiently.

-For more information, or to secure vision services for your child, please contact Amy at our Administrative office by phone at (518) 782-1178, or by email at [email protected].
+For more information, or to secure vision services for your child, please contact Stephanie at our Administrative office by phone at (518) 782-1178, or by email at email@example.com.